Let's be real, hyperpigmentation isn't something that goes away overnight.

 - Spending too much time in the sun

 Any of these can be the cause of your spots.
 It is safe to say that before you consider changing anything in your skincare regimen, you should begin to include a daily SPF of 20 or higher.

-If your skin is exposed to UV rays on a daily basis the process of evening the complexion will be slowed, if not halted.
-SPF has hundreds of benefits that have nothing to do with the solution of dark circles, and should be an integral part of your daily routine.
+If your skin is exposed to UV rays on a daily basis the process of evening the complexion will be slower than necessary, if not halted.
+Even if you're staying inside or if it's a cloudy day - never skip your SPF.

 Did you know that any hormone fluctuation or imbalance could induce hyperpigmentation?
 Although in this case it is called melasma.

-Did you also know that melasma affects five to six million American women annually?
-You’re not alone!
+If this is your struggle, know that melasma affects five to six million American women annually?
+So, you’re not alone!